 Connecting geography, anthropology and cultural studies, her research focuses primarily on intersections of the urban and the political, and specifically on the spatialization and materialization of power, difference and inequality within cities.
 She is interested in how urban problems such as poverty, crime and environmental degradation are linked to social differentiation along lines of ethnicity, class and gender.
 How are these inequalities constructed, reproduced and transformed through urban policy, market forces and social movements?
 How does the (colonial) past shape the cities of today?
 What is the role of popular culture - music, video clips, murals, graffiti - in the ways we experience and communicate urban exclusion and solidarity?
-Rivke's engagement with these concerns is motivated by the conviction that urban studies can provide important insights into what divides and what unites us, into the social problems we face and the solutions that are possible.
+Rivke's engagement with these concerns is motivated by the conviction that researching everyday life in cities can provide important insights into what divides and what unites us, into the social problems we face and the solutions that are possible.

 A video recording of Rivke's inaugural lecture "Cities and the Political Imagination", held on June 2, 2017, can be viewed here.

-Rivke is Principal Investigator of a research program (2013-2019) on public-private security assemblages in Kingston, Jerusalem, Miami, Nairobi and Recife.
+Rivke has been Principal Investigator of a research program (2013-2019) on public-private security assemblages in Kingston, Jerusalem, Miami, Nairobi and Recife.
 This research, funded by an European Research Council (ERC) Starting Grant and a Netherlands Organization for Scientific Research (NWO) VIDI grant, investigated how governance and citizenship change, as non-state security actors take on an increasingly important role in policing urban spaces and populations.
-The research team has also been studying how non-human entities, from weapons to digital technologies, mediate urban security provision.
+The research team also studied how non-human entities, from weapons to digital technologies, mediate urban security provision.
 In addition to considering the consequences of security privatization and pluralization, our research explored more-than-human geographies of protection, studying the political role of various technologies, material objects, and spiritual entities.
 Rivke's own fieldwork in the context of this project has been concentrating on how dogs feature in Kingston's security landscape.